Utah Deaf History and Culture

 Serves As a “Watchdog”

-In the February 1995 issue of the UAD Bulletin, W. David Mortensen, known as "Dave" or "DM," emphasized the association's role as a "watchdog" for the Deaf community in Utah.
-The UAD is dedicated to achieving equality for Deaf individuals, ensuring they have the same opportunities as hearing individuals.
-Dave highlighted the UAD's commitment to advocating for the rights of these individuals, working tirelessly to prevent any infringement of their rights.
-He stated, "They act as a 'watchdog' to ensure that no one's rights are pushed aside or trampled into the cold, cold ground" (D. Mortensen, UAD Bulletin, February 1995, p.
+In the February 1995 issue of the UAD Bulletin, W. David Mortensen, affectionally known as "Dave" or "DM," discussed the UAD's role as a "watchdog" for the Deaf and Hard of Hearing community in Utah, emphasizing their dedication to achieving equality for Deaf individuals and advocating for their rights.
+He quoted, "They act as a 'watchdog' to ensure that no one's rights are pushed aside or trampled into the cold, cold ground" (D. Mortensen, UAD Bulletin, February 1995, p.
 1).
-This dedication is evident through various initiatives, including interpreting services, technology access, and a community center for the deaf, all aimed at raising awareness and fostering inclusivity.
-The UAD strives to create a more equitable society where Deaf individuals can thrive without barriers.
-These efforts empower individuals and promote a society that values diversity and understanding.
-By bridging communication gaps and enhancing accessibility, the community lays a strong foundation for ongoing support and collaboration among all its members.

 Picture